 Let’s take the vibration tool, a popular tool used within preventative maintenance, as an example.
 The tools themselves are solid pieces of equipment.
 Problems come up when often times, the people using these tools are not afforded the proper amount of time during shutdowns to use the tool to its fullest extent.
 We see here a valid issue in the field of maintenance management: that the great tools that can make our lives easier are worthless if they are not used well.

 Technology is an important aspect in many parts of life and it can accelerate processes which might have proven difficult or even impossible without it.
-For maintenance management, it is equally important to use the tools correctly as it is to give staff the right tools.
-Here we can see the necessity of proper training and courses to give preventative maintenance staff the skills and knowledge that they need along with these powerful tools.
+For maintenance management, it is equally important to use the tools correctly as it is to give staff the right tools in the first place.
+Here we can see the necessity of proper training to give preventative maintenance staff the skills and knowledge that they need along with these powerful tools.